Brett-Tanner/Journal/2024/Jul_24.md

 - Add a CSVExportsController to dump the data from various tables for export
   - Controller & views
-    - [] Allow filtering results by test, former level & new level
+    - [x] Allow filtering results by test
 - [] Monthly list of materials by lesson
   - Just a list of lesson titles and the materials they need for now
   - Later on think about automatically generating the full list for a month